mb4512/PyDebye/README.md

 ## To be implemented

 Passing `LAMMPS` file and settings via command line argument.
+Currently the spectral resolution is user-supplied, though it should follow from Nyquist's theorem.

 ## Authors